Give us a missed call on

 • Project report summary/detailed project report

-• Social/Special category certificate, if applicable
+• Social/S\special category certificate, if applicable

-• Rural area certificate if applicable
+• Rural area certificate, if applicable

-How to apply to PMEGP scheme?
+How to apply for PMEGP scheme

-PMEGP scheme has a specific portal hosted by the KVIC for inviting project applications from entrepreneurs.
+PMEGP scheme has a specific online portal hosted by the KVIC for inviting project applications from entrepreneurs.
 There are separate options for applying for new units and upgrading existing ones.
 Applying for PMEGP scheme includes four steps:

 Step 1: Visit PMEGP portal: www.kviconline.gov.in/pmegpeportal